JayaswalPrateek/MyCSnotesForME/Cpp.md

 	- if using array of char
 		- `cin>>str` accepts one word
 		- `cin.getline(str,50)`
-			- where 50 is the max length of string which is same as the length of the array of char.
+			- where 50 is the max length of string which is same as the length of the array of char
 - 2 ways to find length(doesn't count `\0`)
 	- if using string class, use `str.length()`
 	- if using char array, use `strlen(str)` and `#include<cstring>`